Published: Thursday, 4th August 2016

 Greg Clark, the new business and energy secretary, has approved proposals for a new overhead power line scheme in North Wales.

-subject of a Development Consent Order application, involves a new 132 kilovolt
+The project, the subject of a Development Consent Order application, involves a new 132 kilovolt

 link between Clocaenog Forest and St Asaph in Denbighshire.